-Factor Shares in Factor-Price National Income, 1820-2010: United Kingdom and France shares α than capital-output ratios β_k .
-The measurement of α and therefore of the average rate of return to capital-is complicated by self-employment and tax optimization behaviors of business owners (a growing concern in a number of countries), by the measurement of housing product (which is not fully homogeneous internationally), and also by the problem of informal financial intermediation.
+We stress that our discussion of capital shares and production functions should be viewed as merely exploratory and illustrative.
+In many ways, it is more difficult to measure capital shares α than capital-output ratios β_k .
+The measurement of α - and therefore of the average rate of return to capital - is complicated by self-employment and tax optimization behaviors of business owners (a growing concern in a number of countries), by the measurement of housing product (which is not fully homogenous internationally), and also by the problem of informal financial intermediation.
 National accounts deduct from the return to capital the costs of intermediation services provided by banks and real estate agents, but not the time spent by capital owners to manage their portfolios.
 Such costs might well vary over time.
-They might be larger in fast-growing economies rather than in the stagnant, rural economies of the eighteenth century.
-So we may overestimate average rates of return when using national accounts capital income flow series (and the $r = \frac{\alpha}{\beta}$. formula), especially in high-growth economies.
-In this article, we have tried to show that an alternative way to study the relative importance of capital and labor in the economy is to study the evolution of β rather than the evolution of α -which so far has been the focus of most of the attention.
+They might be larger in fast growing economies rather than in the stagnant, rural economies of the 18th century.
+So we may over-estimate average rates of return when using national accounts capital income flow series (and the $r = \alpha/\beta_k$ formula), especially in high-growth economies.
+In this paper, we have tried to show that an alternative way to study the relative importance of capital and labor in the economy is to study the evolution of β rather than the evolution of α - which so far has been the focus of most of the attention.
 Ideally, both evolutions need to be analyzed together.

 IX.
-CONCLUSION
+Conclusion

-The new wealth-income database introduced in this article reveals some striking facts.
-Capital is making a comeback: in the top eight developed economies, aggregate wealth has risen from about 200-300% of national income in 1970 to a range of 400-600% today.
-In effect, today's wealth-income ratios appear to be returning to the high values observed in eighteenth and nineteenth centuries Europe-namely, 600-700%-in spite of considerable changes in the nature of wealth.
-The low European ratios of the postwar decades thus appear to be a historical anomaly.
-With low growth and substantial saving, long-run β can naturally be very high-600-700%, or even more.
+The new wealth-income database introduced in this paper reveals some striking facts.
+Capital is making a comeback: in the top eight developed economies, aggregate wealth has risen from about 200%-300% of national income in 1970 to a range of 400%-600% today.
+In effect, today's wealth-income ratios appear to be returning to the high values observed in 18th and 19th Europe - namely, 600-700% - in spite of considerable changes in the nature of wealth.
+The low European ratios of the post-war decades thus appear to be a historical anomaly.
+With low growth and substantial saving, long run β can naturally be very high - 600-700%, or even more.

-A full understanding of the implications of the return of highwealth income ratios calls for at least three extensions.
-It would be good to study wealth-income ratios at the world level, include individual-level wealth inequality in the analysis, and decompose wealth into an inherited component on the one hand and a selfmade component on the other.
+A full understanding of the implications of the return of high-wealth income ratios calls for at least three extensions.
+It would be good to study wealth-income ratios at the world level, to include individual-level wealth inequality in the analysis, and to decompose wealth into an inherited component on the one hand and a self-made component on the other.
 All of this raises important challenges for future research.